knusbaum/cl-restart/README.md

 There.
 Now we have a way to determine how functions further down the callstack should behave when they encounter issues.
 Higher-up functions don't have to know how lower functions work, but can still specify how they behave when something goes wrong if they choose.

 Furthermore, it's relatively fast.
 The stack doesn't get unwound unless it needs to be.
-A loop that encounters an error mid-processing can continue without actually throwing an exception given a caller determines which restart it should use to finish doing whatever it's doing.
+The function `parse-config` can encounter an error mid-processing and continue without throwing an exception if a caller determines which restart it should use to finish the job.

 ## License